aardvarkkrill/sphere_tiler/README.md

 by nesting several partially transparent spheres to get a sense of depth.
 You'll need to uncomment the ones you want to try (at the bottom of the file) before running it.

+## Torus

+The file `project_to_torus.py` has function which can wrap a plane around a torus and shade it.
+It's slow.
+For a 1200 pixel square output it's taking about 20 minutes on my machine.
+This would be better done by GPU, or at least in a compiled-to-native-code language.

+There are three examples of this in the `examples.py` file.
+One to map the pink-ribboned plane, one for a plane made of pastel hexagons, and one to make a torus out of images of a bagel.
+See `make_bagel.py` for how to make the bagel tile image.

 That's all!

 Please do mention aardvarkkrill if you do anything good with this code.
 And tell me about it!